 This can't be explained by conventional psychology or Derren-Brown style body-language reading (which in itself is not a studied and scientifically validated phenomenon as he suggests in his shows).
 It was not one positive result among many negatives.
 That experience (along with others) also leads me to take the 'voices' more seriously, though it's not something I've subsequently pursued, partly due to the difficulty in finding good teachers to guide me.

-If you've explored the list for psychic dreams you know this sense (whatever it is) is neither rare nor pathological.
+If you've explored the list for psychic dreams you know this sixth sense (however it works) is neither rare nor pathological.
 Pathologized, yes!--see living with ESP.
 But you can work with this sense on your own, without a teacher--books, the Web, and above all, simple trial and error are enough to stumble onward.
 A wise old shaman would be nice, but good luck finding one among all the theorists and cultists and folks who know what ESP is, and will gladly fit you in a lovely conceptual straitjacket.

 My advice: just try the impossible.
 Do your own spotty miracles.
 Flap your clumsy wings.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ